Roman Republic: Roman supremacy in the Greek East

-Rome's preoccupation with its war with Carthage provided an opportunity for Philip V of the kingdom of Macedonia, located in the north of the Greek peninsula, to attempt to extend his power westward.
-Philip sent ambassadors to Hannibal's camp in Italy, to negotiate an alliance as common enemies of Rome.
-However, Rome discovered the agreement when Philip's emissaries were captured by a Roman fleet.
-The First Macedonian War saw the Romans involved directly in only limited land operations, but they ultimately achieved their objective of occupying Philip and preventing him from aiding Hannibal.
+Rome's preoccupation with its war with Carthage provided an opportunity for Philip V of Macedonia, in the north of the Greek peninsula, to attempt to extend his power westward.
+He sent ambassadors to Hannibal's camp in Italy, to negotiate an alliance as common enemies of Rome.
+But Rome discovered the agreement when Philip's emissaries were captured by a Roman fleet.
+The First Macedonian War saw the Romans involved directly in only limited land operations, but they achieved their objective of occupying Philip and preventing him from aiding Hannibal.

 The past century had seen the Greek world dominated by the three primary successor kingdoms of Alexander the Great's empire: Ptolemaic Egypt, Macedonia and the Seleucid Empire.
 In 202, internal problems led to a weakening of Egypt's position, disrupting the power balance among the successor states.
 Macedonia and the Seleucid Empire agreed to an alliance to conquer and divide Egypt.
 Fearing this increasingly unstable situation, several small Greek kingdoms sent delegations to Rome to seek an alliance.
-The delegation succeeded, even though prior Greek attempts to involve Rome in Greek affairs had been met with Roman apathy.
-Our primary source about these events, the surviving works of Polybius, do not state Rome's reason for getting involved.
 Rome gave Philip an ultimatum to cease his campaigns against Rome's new Greek allies.
-Doubting Rome's strength – a reasonable doubt, given Rome's performance in the First Macedonian War – Philip ignored the request, and Rome sent an army of Romans and Greek allies, beginning the Second Macedonian War.
-Despite his recent successes against the Greeks and earlier successes against Rome, Philip's army buckled under the pressure from the Roman-Greek army.
+Doubting Rome's strength, Philip ignored the request, and Rome sent an army of Romans and Greek allies, beginning the Second Macedonian War.
 In 197, the Romans decisively defeated Philip at the Battle of Cynoscephalae, and Philip was forced to give up his recent Greek conquests.
-The Romans declared the "Peace of the Greeks", believing that Philip's defeat now meant that Greece would be stable.
-They pulled out of Greece entirely, maintaining minimal contacts with their Greek allies.
+The Romans declared the "Peace of the Greeks", believing that Philip's defeat now meant that Greece would be stable, and pulled out of Greece entirely.